 Looking for the best beach in the Florida Keys?
-Sombrero Beach in Marathon is our US Gulf Coast Travel choice for favorite Florida Keys best beach.
+Sombrero Beach in Marathon is our US Gulf Coast Travel choice as favorite Florida Keys best beach.

-This article lists 8 great reasons why we love Sombrero Beach along with some favorite places to eat in Marathon and our suggested Marathon Florida Keys resort to stay.
+This article lists 8 great things to do at Sombrero Beach along with some favorite places to eat in Marathon and our suggested Marathon Florida Keys resort to stay.

 Florida Keys Best Beach is Sombrero Beach